What is an Active Recovery Workout and How is it Beneficial?

 As athletes and fitness enthusiasts, our work ethic towards exercise follows a common philosophy: train hard and you’ll see results.
 Most driven athletes are used to and even look forward to strenuous training.
 This includes obstacle athletes, who participate in a sport that’s founded on a series of challenges combined with running over various terrain.

 To prepare for the challenges of any obstacle, you target your workouts to meet your goals, which can be demanding with running, CrossFit-like training, etc.

-In order to prepare your body for an intense workout, you warm-up and cool down before and after workouts.
+In order to prepare your body for an intense workout, you warm-up before and cool down after workouts.
 You know a warm-up and cool-down may help delay soreness as well as improve range of motion and mobility.
 This will also help you optimize performance for your future training sessions.

 But after consecutive days of training, the wear and tear your body endures may call for an extended recovery, with a focus on flexibility, mobility, and repair beyond the warm-up and cool-down.
 An effective training program requires a structured recovery period just as much as a vigorous workout sequence.
 Hence the need for active recovery.

 Let’s go over the what, why, how, and when of active recovery.

 Active Recovery: What it Is & What it Isn’t

 First and foremost, an active recovery goes beyond not doing anything at all.
 During an active recovery week, your workouts will focus on less intense activity to give your tired muscles a break from heavy lifting, intense circuits, and other vigorous training methods.
 Instead of performing cleans or running sprints, you’ll be doing leg swings, single leg squats, and other dynamic flexibility and core exercises.
 This will rest both your mind and muscles from intense training.